homebrewltd/ichigo/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Issue
+name: Bug
-about: Standard research issue template
+about: A problem or bug that needs investigation
-title: 'feat: [DESCRIPTION]'
+title: 'bug: [DESCRIPTION]'
-labels: 'type: feature request'
+labels: 'type: bug'
 assignees: ''
 ---